 The Application includes two documents on which the evaluation will rely: the first is the Trademark License Agreement (TMLA) ; the second is the Specification of Services Subject to Assessment (S3A).

-Basis of Evaluation
+Basis of Assessment

-The Kantara IAF Service Assessment Criteria (SAC) shall be the basis against which the Application is evaluated.
+The Kantara IAF Service Assessment Criteria (SAC) shall be the minimum basis against which the Application is assessed.
 Actual assessment must be carried-out by a Kantara-Accredited Assessor, which will perform an assessment of the service(s) referenced in the Application, with the objective of determining the specified service as being conformant to the applicable SACs.
+The CSP may identify further criteria and profiles which do not conflict with the applicable SAC criteria to be included in the scope of the assesment.

-Specific Evaluation Steps
+Specific Application Review Steps

 Where the Application is for a Full Service Approval, the ARB will ensure that the overlay of the collective criteria covered by the combination of the Applicant’s SoC and those of its component parts encompasses 100% of all SAC for the chosen Assurance Level.

 Evidence of its acceptance of the TMLA is a necessary pre-requisite to enable the Applicant’s chosen Assessor to formalize the contract for Assessment.
-Once the Assessment has been completed and the Applicant has received the Assessor’s Assessment Report, that Report shall then be returned to the Secretariat and the Application processing shall then continue according to the recommendation conveyed in the Kantara Assessment Report (KAR), i.e. whether or not a recommendation for Approval has been made.
+Once the Assessment has been completed and the Applicant has received the Assessor’s Assessment Report, that Report shall then be returned to the Secretariat and the Application processing shall then continue according to the finding conveyed in the Kantara Assessment Report (KAR), i.e. whether or not a finding of conformant has been made.

-When the KAR indicates that the Assessment has been successful it shall be added to the evaluation package, which shall then be passed to the ARB.
+When the KAR indicates that the Assessment has found conformity it shall be added to the assessment package, which shall then be passed to the ARB.

-The KAR will indicate the type of Assessment undertaken, i.e. Period-of-Time or Day-zero.
+The KAR will indicate the type of Assessment undertaken, i.e. ‘Period-of-Time’ or ‘Ready-To-Operate’.

 The Secretariat shall review each application package and ensure that the application and S3A are consistent with those previously submitted, and resolve with the applicant any discrepancies.
 The Secretariat shall also review the KAR and ensure that it states either a finding of unqualified conformity or, if qualified, that only a small number of minor con-conformities are found, and that each has a remedial action indicated.
 Any KAR which does not meet these conditions shall be rejected and returned to the Applicant, with a letter explaining the reasons for rejection.